ThePrimeagen/fem-git/lessons/04-git-gud/C-reset.md

 The basics of soft is to reset the history to the point you want (HEAD~1) and the index and worktree will contain the changes whence you came (Our revert in this example).
-We could of used soft reset and went back several commits and we would have all their changes.
+We could have used soft reset and went back several commits and we would have all their changes.

 <br>